 Our adjective comes with a surprisingly small number of derivations:

-- Together with the noun διδασκαλος (didaskalos), meaning teacher: the adjective καλοδιδασκαλος (kalodidaskalos), meaning teacher of good things.
+- Together with the noun διδασκαλος (didaskalos), meaning teacher: the adjective καλοδιδασκαλος (kalodidaskalos), meaning teacher of good things or probably things that stay always true and aren't the latest fads.
 This word appears to be coined by Paul.
 It occurs only in Titus 2:3 and not in any other Greek writing.

 - Together with the verb ποιεω (poieo), meaning to make, form, cause or do: the verb καλοποιεω (kalopoieo), meaning to do good (2 Thessalonians 3:13).

 - The adverb καλως (kalos), meaning well, right or justly (Matthew 15:7, Luke 6:26, John 18:23).